 Examples of gustatory imagery are any descriptions that you read that can almost make you taste what the author is discussing or that can allow you to imagine what something tastes like.

-- Joe was picking apples and ate an apple right from the tree, the sweet juices filling his mouth and running down his chin.
+- Joe plucked an apple right from the tree and crunched into it, the tart juices filling his mouth and running down his chin.

 - Sue thought she was biting into an orange slice and was shocked as her mouth exploded with the bitter taste of a lemon.

 - After being pushed in the pool, Joe's mouth filled with the burning taste of chlorinated water.

 - The exquisite, subtle, salty flavor of the caviar made Penny remember why she loved coming to the restaurant.